Finding Sanity in an Insane World

 Need some help to get started?
 Join Kimberly in her Introduction to Meditation workshops book a private class with her, or explore some more in Tijn Touber's Art of Meditation workshop.

-Kimberly has been immersed in Buddhist study and practice for the last 20 years and has received intensive personal instruction and training from some of the greatest teachers of our time.
+Kimberly has been immersed in Buddhist study and practice for the last 20 years.
+She has received personal instruction and training from some of the greatest Tibetan teachers of our time who authorised her to teach.
+In addition, she has also studied with some of the leading scientists, pioneers and teachers of mindfulness, loving kindness and self-compassion in the West.